webpack/webpack.js.org/src/content/guides/author-libraries.md

 Now, if you run `webpack`, you will find that a largish bundle file is created.
 If you inspect the file, you will find that lodash has been bundled along with your code.
 It would be unnecessary for your library to bundle a library like `lodash`.
 Hence you would want to give up control of this external library to the consumer of your library.

-This can be done using the `externals` configuration as
+This can be done using the `externals` configuration as:

 __webpack.config.js__